 The key benefits to the community include:

-- Upgrading Bringelly Road to a four lane divided road between Camden Valley Way and King Street.
+- four lanes in each direction between Camden Valley Way and King Street.
 East of the Upper Canal bridge to Eastwood Road will be a six lane divided road

-- AT 80km/h speed limit and two metre wide shoulders
+- 80km/h speed limit and two metre wide shoulders

 - three metre wide off-road shared pedestrian and cyclist path

 - bus priority at traffic lights and indented bus bays